TheAlanEvans/alan_app/README.md

-Symfony Standard Edition withs eggs?
+Symfony Standard Edition without the standard edition of the edition thats and edition ?
 ========================

 Welcome to the Symfony Standard Edition - a fully-functional Symfony